ayoubbensakhria/wqu690/README.md

 4. Compute trading signals (target values -1 (sell), 0(no action), 1(buy)) for our learning process based on a predetermined risk:return ratio
 5. Use the computed values as features to train our model
 6. Crossvalidation, Performance report, Backtesting
-7. Deploy the model on real-time data
+7. Deploy the model and test with real-time data